-To measure the deduplication ratio and elapsed time from Symantec Backup Exec 2010, we created a backup job, targeted our folder containing 50 GB of files on the Dell PowerEdge R710, selected the deduplication storage folder as the destination, and selected the option to allow the remote agent to have direct access to the media server.
-We then executed this same backup job between workload iterations to gather the deduplication, job rate, and elapsed time statistics.
+To measure the deduplication ratio and elapsed time of our backup jobs in Symantec Backup Exec 2010, we created a backup job, targeted our Exchange storage group on the Dell PowerEdge R710, selected the deduplication storage folder as the destination, and selected the option to allow the remote agent to have direct access to the media server.
+We then executed this same backup job between workload iterations to gather the deduplication ratio, job rate, and elapsed time statistics.
 As a comparison point, we also created an additional backup job, using a backup-to-disk destination instead with no deduplication.
-For more details on this process and the results, see the Test methodology section and the Test results section.
+For more details on this process and the results, see the Test methodology section, he Test results section, and Appendix B.